Planning & Advertising Your Event

 Step 3: Add your event to the calendar

 Submit your event to the master calendar as far in advance as possible, marked as “public.”
-We will review your posting prior to approving it for display on the master calendar, and we reserve the right to edit for grammar, style, length, etc. All events approved for the master calendar will be published automatically in the events listings on the faculty/staff and student gateways.
+We will review your posting prior to editing and approving it for display on the master calendar.
+All events approved for the master calendar will be published automatically in the Campus Newsletter and will appear in the events listings on faculty/staff and student gateways.

 Step 4: Promote your event on campus